Radiative Feedback in Population III Protostellar Growth: HI Shielding \& HII Region Trapping

 In all runs except the LW-Only case, a single protostar forms and grows to a distinct final mass by the end of the simulation.
-The final stellar masses are $279\,\mathrm{M_\odot}$ in the Fiducial run, $218\,\mathrm{M_\odot}$ in the No-Hshield run, and $260\,\mathrm{M_\odot}$ in the EUV-Only run, while the most massive star in the LW-Only run reaches $93\,\mathrm{M_\odot}$ by the end of the simulation.
+The final stellar masses are $279\ \mathrm{M_\odot}$ in the Fiducial run, $218\ \mathrm{M_\odot}$ in the No-Hshield run, and $260\ \mathrm{M_\odot}$ in the EUV-Only run, while the most massive star in the LW-Only run reaches $93\ \mathrm{M_\odot}$ by the end of the simulation.
 The top panel of Figure~\ref{fig:mass_accretion} shows the evolution of the total stellar mass as a function of time since sink formation for all four runs, with the corresponding star formation efficiency indicated on the right-hand axis.
 During the first $\sim$ 3~kyr, the Fiducial and No-Hshield runs exhibit comparable mass growth.
 Thereafter, the stellar mass in the Fiducial run increases more rapidly, owing to the shielding of LW radiation by H\,\textsc{i}.
 As a result, the mass growth history of the Fiducial run closely resembles that of the EUV-Only run, reflecting that the final stellar mass in each run is set primarily by the implemented radiative feedback.